A New Video Of Police Kneeing A Man's Neck Has Protestors Demanding Justice

-Weeks after George Floyd’s death at the hands of the Minneapolis police spurred a nationwide racial uprising, a new video clip shows an Allentown, Pennsylvania, police officer attempting to apprehend a man by holding his knee to his neck.
+Weeks after George Floyd’s death at the hands of the Minneapolis police spurred a global racial uprising, a new video clip shows an Allentown, Pennsylvania police officer attempting to apprehend a man by holding his knee to his neck.

 Advertisement